alketshabani/blog/content/posts/LetsDefend/SOC164 - Suspicious Mshta Behavior.md.md

 <br>

 From the alert we see that it is related with [LolBins](https://lolbas-project.github.io/).
-LolBins or *Living of the land binaries* are are binaries of a non-malicious nature, local to the operating system, that have been utilised and exploited by cyber criminals and crime groups to camouflage their malicious activity.
+LolBins or *Living of the land binaries* are binaries of a non-malicious nature, local to the operating system, that have been utilised and exploited by cyber criminals and crime groups to camouflage their malicious activity.

 ## Investigation